tncvasconcelos/biome_shifts/README.md

 ----
 Scripts:

 > 00_utility_functions.R
-A commonly sourced script containing custom functions necessary to run all following scripts.
+Script containing custom functions necessary to run all following scripts.
 Often these functions are used repeatedly in different scripts.

 > 01.1_retaxizing_trees.R